 What symptoms do affected women have to contend with?
-How much psychological stress does it cause?
+How severe are the symptoms?

-There are different therapy options available to treat cystoceles.
-What patients can specifically benefit from mesh implants?
+There are various options in the treatment of a prolapsed bladder.
+Which patients can specifically benefit from mesh implants?

 What is special about the TiLOOP® Total 6 implant and the surgical method used?

-Are there studies that prove the benefit of TiLOOP® Total 6?
+Are there studies which prove the benefits of TiLOOP® Total 6?